epics-extensions/EPNix/docs/nixos-services/user-guides/phoebus-save-and-restore.md

     settings."auth.impl" = "XXX";
   };

-  # Phoebus save-and-restore needs ElasticSearch.
+  # Phoebus save-and-restore needs Elasticsearch.
   # If not already enabled elsewhere in your configuration,
   # Enable it with the code below:
   services.elasticsearch = {